Cellulite affects between 80 to 90 percent of women and 10 percent of men.

 Collagen is the most abundant protein in the body, and is used to keep skin’s elasticity, youthful plumpness and strength.

-Collagen is best consumed internally rather than applied onto skin in forms like skin creams, as it’s actually too big to be absorbed by the skin.
+Collagen is best consumed internally rather than applied onto skin (such as in things like skin creams), as it’s actually too big to be absorbed by the skin.
 You’re better off applying coconut oil as a moisturiser for skin.

 Bone broth is an excellent source of collagen, as it contains the amino acids proline and glycine (that make up collagen).